-- 2. Engineering, production, and defense technologies that involve knowledge-based control systems and architectures, advanced fabrication and design processes, equipment, and tools; or propulsion, navigation, guidance, nautical, aeronautical and astronautical ground and airborne systems, instruments, and equipment.
-Such technologies include, but are not limited to, the following: computer-aided design and engineering, computer-integrated manufacturing, robotics and automated equipment, integrated circuit fabrication and test equipment, sensors, biosensors, signal and image processing, medical and scientific instruments, precision machining and forming, biological and genetic research equipment, and environmental analysis, remediation, control, and prevention equipment; defense command and control equipment, avionics and controls, guided missile and space vehicle propulsion units, military aircraft, and space vehicles; and surveillance, tracking, and defense warning systems. - 3.
-Electronic and photonic devices and components for use in producing electronic, optoelectronic, mechanical equipment, and products of electronic distribution with interactive media content.
+- 3. Electronic and photonic devices and components for use in producing electronic, optoelectronic, mechanical equipment, and products of electronic distribution with interactive media content.
 Such technologies include, but are not limited to, the following: microprocessors, logic chips, memory chips, lasers, and printed circuit board technology; electroluminescent, liquid crystal, plasma, and vacuum fluorescent displays; optical fibers, magnetic and optical information storage, and optical instruments; lenses, and filters, simplex and duplex data bases, and solar cells. - 4.
 Information and communication technologies, equipment and systems that involve advanced computer software and hardware, visualization technologies, and human interface technologies.
 Such technologies include, but are not limited to, the following: operating and applications software, artificial intelligence, computer modeling and simulation, high-level software languages, neural networks, processor architecture, animation and full-motion video, graphics hardware and software, speech and optical character recognition, high-volume information storage and retrieval, data compression, broadband switching, multiplexing, digital signal processing, and spectrum technologies. - 5.
 Biotechnologies, defined as technologies involving the scientific manipulation of living organisms, especially at the molecular or the submolecular genetic level, to produce products conducive to improving the lives and health of plants, animals, and humans; and the associated scientific research and pharmacological, mechanical, and computational applications and services connected with these improvements.
-Such activities include, but are not limited to, the following: alternative mRNA splicing; DNA sequence amplification; antigenetic switching; bioaugmentation; bioenrichment; bioremediation; chromosome walking; cytogenetic engineering; DNA diagnosis, fingerprinting, and sequencing; electroporation; gene translocation; genetic mapping; site-directed mutagenesis; biotransduction; biomechanical and bioelectrical engineering; and bioinformatics. - Remanufacturing technologies, defined as processes whereby eligible commodities are restored to their original performance standards and are thereby diverted from the solid waste stream, retaining the majority of components that have been through at least one life cycle, and replacing consumable portions to enable such commodities to be restored to their original functions.
+Such activities include, but are not limited to, the following: alternative mRNA splicing; DNA sequence amplification; antigenetic switching; bioaugmentation; bioenrichment; bioremediation; chromosome walking; cytogenetic engineering; DNA diagnosis, fingerprinting, and sequencing; electroporation; gene translocation; genetic mapping; site-directed mutagenesis; biotransduction; biomechanical and bioelectrical engineering; and bioinformatics. - 6.
+Remanufacturing technologies, defined as processes whereby eligible commodities are restored to their original performance standards and are thereby diverted from the solid waste stream, retaining the majority of components that have been through at least one life cycle, and replacing consumable portions to enable such commodities to be restored to their original functions.
 For the purposes of this subdivision, eligible commodities means commodities (excluding paper) used in conjunction with or as a part of equipment performing the functions of facsimile machines, photocopiers, printers, duplication equipment, or any combination thereof, including, but not limited to the following: magnetic ink character recognition cartridges, photo conductor assemblies, electrostatic cartridges, thermal imaging cartridges, toner cartridges, ink jet cartridges, and printer cartridges.
 Eligible commodities also includes equipment used to record single frame images on film, where such equipment and film are marketed and sold as a single integrated consumer product, and where such equipment and film may be submitted in whole to a photograph processor for the purposes of processing.

 Total annual product sales means the amount reported, or that should have been reported for federal income tax purposes, as gross receipts or sales from the sale of all products during the tax year that the credit is claimed.
 Net sales means total annual product sales minus the amount reported, or that should have been reported for federal income tax purposes, as returns and allowances during the tax year that the credit is claimed.

 Primary products or services means that more than 50% of a taxpayer's receipts from products or services are derived from emerging technology products or services during the tax year that the credit is claimed.
-Alternatively, if a business has no receipts from the sales of products or services, if more than 50% of the business' expenses are attributable to emerging technologies during the tax year that the credit is claimed, the business satisfies the test.
+Alternatively, if a business has no receipts from the sales of products and services, if more than 50% of the business' expenses are attributable to emerging technologies during the tax year that the credit is claimed, the business satisfies this test.